thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 ## client_cert_type and server_cert_type

 The TLS extensions "client_certificate_type" and "server_certificate_type" [RFC7250] are used to negotiate the type of Certificate messages used in TLS to authenticate the server and, optionally, the client.
 This document defines a new certificate type, VC, for usage with TLS 1.3.
 The updated CertificateType enumeration and corresponding addition to the CertificateEntry structure are shown below.
 CertificateType values are sent in the "server_certificate_type" and "client_certificate_type" extensions, and the CertificateEntry structures are included in the certificate chain sent in the Certificate message.
-In the case of TLS 1.3, the "client_certificate_type" SHALL contain a list of supported certificate types proposed by the client as provided in the figure below:

 ~~~
 /* Managed by IANA */
 enum {
 	X509(0),
 	RawPublicKey(2),
 	VC(224),
 	(255)
 } CertificateType;

 struct {
 	select(certificate_type){
  	// The new certificate type defined in this document
  	case VC:
     	opaque cert_data<1..2^24-1>;

  	// RawPublicKey certificate type defined in RFC 7250
  	case RawPublicKey:
     	opaque ASN1_subjectPublicKeyInfo<1..2^24-1>;

  	// X.509 certificate defined in RFC 5246
  	case X509:
     	opaque cert_data<1..2^24-1>;

- // Additional certificate type based on
- // "TLS Certificate Types" subregistry
     };
+	Extension extensions<0..2^16-1>;
 } Certificate;
 ~~~

-As per [RFC7250], the server processes the received [endpoint]_certificate_type extension(s) and selects one of the offered certificate types, returning the negotiated value in its EncryptedExtensions (TLS 1.3) message.
+As per [RFC7250], the client will send a list of certificate types in [endpoint]_certificate_type extension(s), the server processes the received extension(s) and selects one of the offered certificate types, returning the negotiated value in its EncryptedExtensions (TLS 1.3) message.
 Note that there is no requirement for the negotiated value to be the same in client_certificate_type and server_certificate_type extensions sent in the same message.

 # did_methods extension

-did_methods extension contains a list of DID Methods supported by an endpoint, i.e. a group of DLTs an endpoint can interact with that will be used to resolve the peer's DID. did_methods extension could be sent only in ClientHello and CertificateRequest messages.
-A client MUST send this extension only when it provides the server_certificate_type extension containing VC certificate type.
-The server MUST send this extension in a CertificateRequest message if it selected VC certificate type in client_certificate_type extension.
-The extension format for extended client and server hellos, which uses the "extension_data" field, is used to carry the ClientCertTypeExtension and the ServerCertTypeExtension structures.
-The structure of this new extension is shown in figure X. The DIDMethod structure is an enum containing a list of existing DID Methods maintained by the W3C [did-registry](https://www.w3.org/TR/did-spec-registries/#did-methods).
+did_methods extension contains a list of DID Methods supported by an endpoint, i.e. a set of DLTs an endpoint can interact with to resolve the peer's DID.
+A client MUST send this extension in ClientHello only when it indicates VC support in the server_certificate_type extension.
+The server MUST send this extension in a CertificateRequest message only if it selected VC certificate type in client_certificate_type extension.
+The extension format which uses the "extension_data" field, is used to carry the DIDMethodList structure.
+The structure of this new extension is shown in figure X.

+The DIDMethod structure is an enum containing a list of existing DID Methods maintained by the W3C [did-registry](https://www.w3.org/TR/did-spec-registries/#did-methods).

 ~~~
 /* Managed by IANA */
 enum {
 	iota(0),
 	..
 	(65535)
 } DIDMethod

 struct {
 	DIDMethod did_methods<2..2^16-2>
 } DIDMethodList
 ~~~